NISRA

 User Personas

-Based on research, I developed a user persona to understand the needs of visually impaired users.
+Based on research, I developed a user persona to understand the needs and pain points of visually impaired users.

 User Journey

-I mapped the user journey to highlight pain points, such as frustration finding information, difficulty navigating through forms, and confusion due to poor readability.
+I mapped the user journey to highlight pain points, particularly frustration with the sign-up form due to unclear labels, small text, and poor contrast.

 User Journey Insights: